Okay, so what is SEO?

 Google, and other search engines like it, use these things called spiders.
-They’re like these bots that basically crawl the internet and all the websites they come across to catalog and index them.
+They’re like these bots that crawl the internet and all the websites they come across to catalog and index them.
 Think of them as librarians.
-They’re trying to work out what your site is all about, and where to best put you in search results.
+They’re trying to work out what your site is about and where to put you in search results best.

-Search Engine Optimization is all about implementing specific things to make your own site as helpful and as relevant and as search engine friendly as possible.
-That way, when spiders crawl the site, they can index it much easier, understand what your site is about and with any luck, people find you in google.
+Search Engine Optimization is all about implementing specific things to make your site as helpful, relevant, authoritative, and search engine friendly as possible.
+That way, when spiders crawl the site, they can index it much easier, understand what your site is about, and with any luck, people find you on google.

 So what are these specific things you can do to optimize your site for search engines?